tensorzero/tensorzero/CONTRIBUTING.md

 Thank you for your interest in contributing to TensorZero!

-TensorZero aims to enable the next generation of AI applications.
-We'd love to collaborate with you making this a reality.
+TensorZero aims to power the next generation of AI applications.
+We'd love to collaborate with you in making this vision a reality.

 > [!TIP]
-> In addition to community contributions, we're also hiring in NYC (onsite only)!
+> In addition to community contributions, we're also hiring in NYC.
 See our [open roles](https://www.tensorzero.com/jobs).

 ## License